 - Meet your baby!

 I want to be a single dad and I've been told that Greece is a good and cheap option, is it true?
-I find a lot of information contradictory.
+I find a lot of contradictory information.

 Greek law recognizes surrogacy as an altruistic act that can be performed by a woman to help a marriage or another unmarried woman.
 Single men or gay couples are excluded.
 There is still a long way to go before Greece can be considered a suitable destination.
 In the meantime, and since it is not accepted by law, a single man or a gay couple is simply forbidden access to surrogacy in this country.